ahmadalwy3/ahmadalwy3/Dynamic-filtering:-quick-guide.md

 ![figure 11](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-qg-11.png)

-It is easier for a user to point-and-click for a quick fix then to actually craft an exception static filter like `@@||boldchat.com$~third-party` and force a reload of all static filters (big memory churning).
+It is easier for a user to point-and-click for a quick fix than to actually craft an exception static filter like `@@||boldchat.com$~third-party` and force a reload of all static filters (big memory churning).

 <sup>[Another example](https://www.youtube.com/watch?v=8bzB6tESynM) of un-breaking a site.</sup>